-Now six years old, Tyler Stallings is working on his second book.
+Now Eight years old, Tyler Stallings is working on his second book.
 He’s also an honorary CEO, and is becoming a national superhero in his own right.

 He’s fresh out of business cards but if you ask, Tyler will tell you all about his company, Kidtime Enterprises.
 It’s something his mom worked to set up for Tyler to update people on his work, appearances, and opportunities to get involved.
 Through Andrea, Tyler is able to reach a growing audience and gain more support for his work.

 Some kids like camping.
 Others like helping animals or playing sports or going to the movies.
 Tyler likes making things happen.
 His passion has inspired his mom and countless others to help him raise money and gather items to hand out to veterans in need.
 Backpacks filled with hygiene items and snacks, shoes dropped off to shelters and non-profits open to veterans, warm clothing in time for the cold weather – Tyler makes sure as many veterans as possible receive all these things.
 He and his mom personally make the deliveries, and he’s become a welcome face to a growing community.

 “One time we were making a delivery, “Tylers tells us, “Just going to see one of my favorite veterans and somebody said Thank You!”
 His eyes practically twinkle as he tells us about the veteran who’d called out to him, holding his new pair of shoes in his hand.
 “I could use these shoes today!” the veteran said.